mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Following work done by Telent on behalf of Openreach 24/25 Sep 2025 the public pavement has been damaged (Telent Job number 5003517773), 26th September :- [8219141](https://www.fixmystreet.com/report/8219141)
 - There is a concrete bollard in the path which has been hit twice in the last couple of weeks.
 The bollard is now leaning at a very jaunty angle onto the pavement and the tarmac surrounding it is now lifted and broken representing a Health and Safety trip hazard, 26th September :- [8219122](https://www.fixmystreet.com/report/8219122)
 - Newly fitted street lamp permanently off.
 Very dark and hazardous for road and pavement users., 26th September :- [8219114](https://www.fixmystreet.com/report/8219114)
-- A car hit a tree on the verge and it is now laying at 45 degrees to the verge.
-It could be saved if it was replanted upright quickly and would address the Health and Safety issue which currently prevails., 26th September :- [8219098](https://www.fixmystreet.com/report/8219098)
-- TMC - Defects - Vegetation problem, 26th September :- [8218909](https://www.fixmystreet.com/report/8218909)

 <!-- fix_marker ends -->